RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 .. note:: All optimizers and MD-simulators in ASH that take an ASH fragment as input will upon completion, update the coordinates of that ASH fragment
     with the coordinates of the last step.

-This script defines an ASH fragment from the final PDB-file created by OpenMM_Modeller.
+This script defines an ASH fragment from the final PDB-file created by **OpenMM_Modeller**.
 It then defines an OpenMM_Theory object using the full system XML file (and PDB topology).
 In addition to basic automatic X-H bondconstraints and rigid-water constraints we also have to add constraints associated with the Fe-S cysteine bonds as our simple forcefield does not define bonded parameters associated with the Fe-Cysteine interaction.
 The bond constraints are easily defined as a list of lists using the atom indices of the Fe (755) and the sulfurs (96,136,567,607).
 Note that ASH counts from 0.